How We Test Massage Guns – Our Review Process Explained

 Understanding Our Buyer Advice

-We publish 3 kinds of posts where we give buyers advice.
+We publish three kinds of posts that provide buyers with advice.

 Device Reviews

-These are individual reviews for different devices where we discuss all the nitty-gritty.
-We share our first impressions, inspect accessories, verify whether the device is true to the specs (we check stall force, stroke length, percussion range, noise level, and time on battery), and give our opinion.
+These are individual reviews for various devices where we discuss all the nitty-gritty.
+We share our first impressions, inspect accessories, verify whether the device is actual to the specs (we check stall force, stroke length, percussion range, noise level, and time on battery), and give our opinion.

-We often include short comparisons to other devices that may fall in the same category as the product being reviewed.
+We often include brief comparisons to other devices that fall into the same category as the product being reviewed.
 For example, when we realize that people may want to compare the latest Hypervolt 2 to its predecessor, we’ll make a head-to-head comparison and include a short verdict.

-We also rate the device using the scoring system that we just explained above and give a brief summary as well.
+We also rate the device using the scoring system we just explained above and provide a summary.

 Comparisons (Versus)